 - In a medium pot over medium heat, melt butter.
 Whisk in flour into melted butter until completely combined.

 - Whisk in half and half and a ½ cup of monterey jack cheese and a ½ cup colby cheddar cheese until completely combined then remove from heat and set aside.

-- Add half of the potatoes in one layer to the pan if adding horizontally and the classic way then pour half of the cheese sauce over them and spread it out covering the layer.
-Repeat with the final layer of potatoes and pour remaining cheese sauce on top.
+- Add half of the potatoes in one layer to the pan then pour half of the cheese sauce over them and spread it out covering the layer.
+Repeat with the final layer of potatoes and pour remaining cheese sauce on top making sure all of the potatoes are COMPLETELY COVERED.
 Sprinkle the top with remaining cheese.
-(Note: If stacking vertically, you will need to add all of the potatoes and then pour the cheese sauce on top and sprinkle with cheese.
-See notes below on changing the seasoning amount needed.)

 - Bake covered in the oven for 30 minutes then remove the cover and bake for an additional 30-50 minutes (depending on how thick your slices are) or until cheese is melted and bubbly and potatoes are completely tender.